uiCA: Accurate Throughput Prediction of Basic Blocks on Recent Intel Microarchitectures: A Parametric Pipeline Model

 \labsec{moveElimination} Starting with the Ivy Bridge microarchitecture, certain register-to-register move instructions can be executed by the renamer (see~\refsec{renamer}).

-However, on pre-Ice Lake CPUs, this \emph{move elimination} is not always successful.
-It was previously not known in which cases move elimination is not possible. \cite{fog21uArch} and \cite{wikichipSkylake} claim that it fails when the operands are not ready.
-This is incorrect.
-Intel's manual~\cite{intelOptManual20} mentions ``internal resource constraints'' that may prevent move eliminations, and provides an example in which only 50\% of the moves could be eliminated, but it does not describe these internal resources in more detail.
+However, this \emph{move elimination} is not always successful.
+Intel's manual~\cite{intelOptManual20} mentions ``internal resource constraints'' that may prevent eliminations, and provides an example in which only 50\% of the moves could be eliminated, but it does not describe these internal resources in more detail.

 The relevant Intel CPUs have performance counters that count the number of eliminated and non-eliminated move instructions.
-We have developed microbenchmarks that use these performance counters to analyze when move elimination is successful.
-The following model agrees with our observations.
+We have developed microbenchmarks that use these counters to analyze when move elimination is successful.

+\begin{newInfo} The following model agrees with our observations.
 The processor keeps track of the physical registers that are used by more than one architectural register.
 We say that each such physical register occupies one \emph{elimination slot}.
-On the relevant CPUs, there are four such slots for general-purpose registers, and four slots for vector registers.
 An elimination slot is released again after the corresponding registers have been overwritten.
-The number of move instructions that can be eliminated in a cycle depends both on the number of available elimination slots, and on the number of successful eliminations in the previous cycle. \todo{can this be used as a side channel?}
+The number of move instructions that can be eliminated in a cycle depends both on the number of available elimination slots, and on the number of successful eliminations in the previous cycle.

 We have discovered that on Tiger Lake and Ice Lake CPUs with a recent microcode, move elimination for general-purpose registers is disabled.
 On Ice Lake CPUs with an older microcode, move elimination is enabled.
-We suppose that it has been disabled due to the ICL065 erratum~\cite{iclSpecUpdate}, which states that ``under complex micro-architectural conditions, when Move Elimination is performed, unpredictable system behavior may occur.''
+This is probably due to the ICL065 erratum~\cite{iclSpecUpdate}. \end{newInfo}